 Job Title:

 I fully support the applicant’s petition to participate in the 2020 Toronto Sector Skills Academy.
-I understand that he/she will be attending three retreats and three events from September 2020 to June 2021, as a part of his/her work responsibilities.
+I understand that he/she will be attending three retreats and three events from September 2020 to June 2021 To be rescheduled, as a part of his/her work responsibilities.

-I also agree to attend and participate in the June 2021 session with the applicant.
+I also agree to attend and participate in the June 2021 To be rescheduled session with the applicant.

 Agreed by (printed name):